Who's Behind Listverse?

 The new evidence quickly pointed to a former airport shuttle driver named Joseph Michael Simpson.
 His DNA was already in the system as he had previously served jail time for another murder.
 In 2016, Simpson was convicted of Beslanowitch’s murder and sentenced to life without parole.

 7The Suspected Brooklyn Serial Killer

-In 2004, the Bushwick neighborhood of Brooklyn was shocked when dismembered body parts were found throughout multiple areas such as a subway tunnel and a recycling plant.
-They belonged to 19-year-old Rashawn Brazell, but police never recovered his head.
+In 2004, the Bushwick neighborhood of Brooklyn was shocked when dismembered body parts were found throughout multiple areas, such as a subway tunnel and a recycling plant.
+They belonged to 19-year-old Rashawn Brazell, but the police never recovered his head.
 In 2016, a 38-year-old named Kwauhuru Govan was charged with the murder based on DNA evidence.

 Govan protested his innocence with several violent outbursts during court proceedings, but police and prosecutors strongly believe the same person is responsible for both murders.
 Not only that, but Chief of Detectives, Robert Boyce, stated Govan is being investigated in connection with other crimes, believing there is a “great possibility” that he might be a serial killer.